 von Reichenau’s over-extended 6th Army had reached the Donets river, but was unable to cross it and pin the Soviets as they withdrew.
 At this point von Reichenau refused to move farther until all his formations had closed up and the supply system had started to function adequately once more.
 On the 6th Army's right the 17th Army halted near Artemovsk and Slavyansk.
 The 1st Panzergruppe made little progress toward Rostov-na-Donu from Taganrog as a result of the weather, difficulties in the supply of fuel, and the hardening of Soviet resistance.

 On 5 November the 1st Panzerarmee initiated another attack on Kharitonov’s reinforced 9th Army, and at the end of a three-day battle drove it back 20 miles (32 km) to the east and then, suddenly changing direction to the south, attacked General Leytenant Fedor N. Remezov’s 56th Independent Army, which had been entrusted with the protection of Rostov-na-Donu and the lower reaches of the Don river.
 On 16 November, in a temperature of nearly -20° C (14° F), the attack into Rostov-na-Donu began.
 Understrength and near exhaustion, the Germans appreciated that this would by a difficult undertaking, and many commanders believed that even if it was taken, Rostov-na-Donu could not be held.
 The Leibstandarte SS 'Adolf Hitler' (mot.) attacked down one of the main roads into the town, and had to fight a grim battle for every yard, the Soviets' counterattacking T-34 medium tanks rolling straight over the anti-tank guns of Generalleutnant Friedrich-Georg Eberhardt’s 60th Division (mot.).
-The ground was so hard that weapons pits could not be dug but had instead to be blasted by explosives.
+The ground was so hard that weapons pits could not be dug but had instead to be created by explosive blasts.

 The German casualties were heavy, but by 20 November Rostov-na-Donu had been captured and the Germans had taken some 10,000 Soviet prisoners.
 Yet the fighting was far from over, for Remezov’s 56th Independent Army counterattacked across the Don river, trying to cut off Rostov-na-Donu from the west, and the Germans were amazed to see Soviet troops, fortified by vodka, emerging from the evening dusk cheering and singing, and in some cases even linking arms, until machine gun and rifle fire, and the explosions of mines, persuaded them to split into smaller groups.
 Many of the attackers fell in rows where they were hit by machine gun fire, and others climbed over the piles of corpses and continued forward.
 The fighting continued late into the night, and the dawn of the following day revealed heaps of bodies lying on the frozen river, slowly covered by the continued fall of snow.